 - Google Wifi can create a mesh network only with Google Nest Wifi and Google Wifi routers and points.
 If you have a non-compatible router (such as a Cisco, Linksys, or Netgear router), it won't mesh with your Google Wifi points.

 - Google Wifi works with most connected wireless devices including tablets, printers, and smart appliances.
 Although most devices are compatible with Google Wifi, there are a few that aren't.

-- Note: Nest Wifi Pro (Wi-Fi 6E) can't be combined with Nest Wifi or Google Wifi (Wi-Fi 5) in a mesh network.
+- Note: Nest Wifi Pro (Wi-Fi 6E) can't be combined with Nest Wifi routers or points or Google Wifi points (Wi-Fi 5) in a mesh network.